gokul1630/goir/README.md

 export PATH="$(go env GOPATH)/bin:$PATH"
 ```

-### If you're running on Windows add the `go/bin` path to your `PATH` variable in Environmental variables
+### If you're running on Windows add the `go/bin` path to your `PATH` variable in Environment variables

 ## Config for customization
 > Note: Config is optional only.
 You can run goir without any config.
-If you want to customize, below are the available options.
+If you want to customize, below are the available options. also you can give optional run args by `goir <your args>`.

 ```
 {